-I’m kidding though because, here’s the thing, you don’t need talent to use art as a coping skill as long as you’re open to trying something new and willing to accept your results might
+I’m kidding though because here’s the thing: You don’t need talent to use art as a coping skill, as long as you’re open to trying something new and willing to accept your results might

 Specifically, we like using photography to deal with grief because it’s versatile, accessible, and easy to use.
 Most of you have practice with photography and most of you have access to a camera.
 We’ve previously blogged about the many ways you can use photography to deal with grief and today we want to expand even further by talking about photographing emotion and mood.

-Take this first photo for example, before taking it I had been in a dark mood.
-The winter has made me feel cooped up and despondent and I had just woken up to another cold grey day.
-I intended to take a photo expressing my bad mood but while in the process my daughters came in the room.
-The next thing I knew we were snuggling up taking photos and quickly my outlook turned from grave to gratitude.
+Take this first photo for example.
+Before taking it, I had been in a dark mood.
+The winter has made me feel cooped up and despondent, and I had just woken up to another cold grey day.
+I intended to take a photo expressing my bad mood but, while in the process, my daughters came in the room.
+The next thing I knew, we were snuggling up taking photos—and quickly my outlook turned from grave to gratitude.

-Landscape and Atmosphere:
+Landscape and Atmosphere

-Okay now that the moody self-portraits are out of the way, there are a number of other ways to capture emotion in a photograph.
+Now that the moody self-portraits are out of the way, there are a number of other ways to capture emotion in a photograph.
 These methods require you to pay attention to your surroundings and identify environmental elements you relate to.

 On those days when your mood is in perfect harmony with the atmosphere, photograph it.

-If you don’t feel confident in your ability to capture a great landscape photo, check out this great article by Photographytalk.com on The Best Landscape Photography Focus Technique for some wonderful tips.
+If you don’t feel confident in your ability to capture a great landscape photo, check out this great article by photographytalk.com on The Best Landscape Photography Focus Technique for some wonderful tips.

 Another way to express mood and emotion in photography is through symbolic representation.
 You may identify with something metaphorically, you may just happen to notice someone or something personifies how you feel, or perhaps you decide to create your own scene.

-Sometimes a photograph’s symbolism will be obvious and sometimes the meaning will be more abstract, especially when it’s the representation of something that is personally meaningful to you.
-Either outcome is okay, it’s common for the viewer to find meaning in a work other than what was originally intended.
-Here are a few different approaches…
+Sometimes a photograph’s symbolism will be obvious… and sometimes the meaning will be more abstract, especially when it’s the representation of something that is personally meaningful to you.
+Either outcome is okay.
+It’s common for the viewer to find meaning in a work other than what was originally intended.
+Here are a few different approaches:

-A semi-orchestrated scene (also kind of weird):
+...a semi-orchestrated scene (also kind of weird)…